 First, these programs have an intuitive and easy-to-use interface with a lot of features that enable you to draw professional floor plans and 3D renderings.
 It means that no expert technical skills should be necessary.
 Thus, a complete construction project can be ready to present to a client in record time with high-quality sales documents.
 Your clients then benefit from a great user experience: shorter time between meetings, realistic renderings, easy-to-understand 3D floor plans and finally, everything your client needs to make their decision faster.

 => See How Heartwood Build & Design Streamlined Their Business With Cedreo

 Then, the time required to master the floor plan creator is also short, much shorter than with CAD software.
 These architectural design software for sales enablement are made to be easy-to-use.
 With the best of them, it only takes a few hours to fully understand how the interface works and to be ready to draw complex 3D houses.

 => See How Sixpence 21 LTD Reduced Drafting-time by Half

 Efficient for Teamwork

 These programs also offer collaborative options that can be useful if you plan to work on a project with a design team for example.
-Floor plans are drawn by the design team, shared with salespeople who can customize them on the fly with the client.
-This is a time-saving way to proceed, and gives your clients great satisfaction: they can instantly see the changes they asked for and don’t need to wait days - or sometimes weeks - to get another meeting and see the the new proposal.
+The design team can draw floor plans, shared with salespeople who can customize them on the fly with the client.
+This is a time-saving way to proceed, and gives your clients great satisfaction: they can instantly see the changes they asked for and don’t need to wait days – or sometimes weeks – to get another meeting and see the the new proposal.

 And lastly, architecture software dedicated to sales teams is by design made for creating the best 3D quality as fast as possible.
 CAD software is not.